CSS-Identity/ADFS-Diag/README.md

 ##### Output File Reference:
-//incomplete as of 11.04.2021.
-THe list will change with the next release

 | Filename | Description |
 | ----------- | ----------- |
 | AD FS Tracing-Debug.evtx | contains verbose diagnostics like claim processing details and/or exception details |